microsoft/BotFramework-Composer/docs/how-to-use-oauth.md

 Note the `Name` of your connection - you will need to enter this value in Composer exactly as it is displayed in this setting.

 You should fill in the values of `Client ID`, `Client Secret`, and optionally `Scopes` depending on the service you are authenticating with.
-In this example of Github, follow the steps to get these values:
+In this example of GitHub, follow the steps to get these values:

-- Go to [Github developer's setting webpage](https://github.com/settings/developers) and click `New OAuth App` on the right upper corner.
-This will redirect you to the Github OAuth App registration website.
+- Go to [GitHub developer's setting webpage](https://github.com/settings/developers) and click `New OAuth App` on the right upper corner.
+This will redirect you to the GitHub OAuth App registration website.
 Fill in the values as instructed in the following:

   `Application name`: a name you would like to give to your OAuth application, e.g. `Composer`